A leaf blower came by every Monday.

 A tree in a concrete planter had been placed at the center of a concrete plaza.
 It fed on the dark water of janitors.
 It shed a few leaves.

-Around and around the spindly trunk rode a grown man with a nicely groomed beard on a motorized skateboard.
+Around and around the spindly trunk rode a grown man on a motorized skateboard with a nicely groomed beard.
 Mounted on his head was a tiny lens.
 Around and around he circled one afternoon.
-Around and around.
+Around, around, around.

 The tree dropped a leaf.